Vishalsh/microfrontend-tech-considerations/crossMfeCommunication/usingProps.md

 ## Cons
 - Add a lot of coupling between the Mfes and the container app.
 - Hard to achieve if two MFEs are not using the same framework
+- Performance impact as multiple unwanted layers will re render.